hadenlabs/terraform-gitlab-group/docs/releasing.md

 ## Bump a new version

-Make a new version of terraform-module-template in the following steps:
+Make a new version of terraform-gitlab-group in the following steps:

 - Make sure everything is commit to github.com.
 - Update `CHANGELOG.md` with the next version.